Updated: May 28, 2026

 6. Performance

 If you’re running a business presented online, you know that every second counts when it comes to application loading times.
-With progressive web apps, you can drastically improve your app’s loading speed and boost conversion rates.
-Deloitte states that even a 0.1-second increase in website loading can result in a 10% increase in conversions.
-Real-life examples confirm this observation.
-Pinterest’s old website needed at least 23 seconds to respond to user inputs.
-With PWA, this time was reduced to six seconds, leading to an immediate performance metric enhancement.
+With progressive web applications, you can drastically improve your app’s loading speed and boost conversion rates.
+Statistics indicate that even a 0.1-second increase in website loading can result in a 10% increase in conversions.

 In terms of UX performance, native apps are vastly superior to PWAs.
 In a native application, rendering is carried out at the hardware level, while in PWA, it’s performed at the browser level.
 Since progressive web apps are made for all OSs, their UX needs to be unified and simplified.
 For example, smooth and responsive scrolling we have in iOS-based apps is beyond the reach for web applications.

-— Eduard Belianinik, Head of Mobile Development, *instinctools
+— Eduard Belianinik, Head of Mobile Development, Instinctools

 7. Updates